 - Engage a knowledgeable partner to assist in the project such as “Altus Technologies Corporation”

-Another example of a checklist used much further down the process to prepare for a Move Event would include items such as:
+Another example of a checklist used much further down the process to prepare for a data center Move Event would include items such as:

 - Ensure that agreed upon change freeze is in effect for all moving components and applications